To me, these 5 lessons that I learned through my journey of being a caregiver convey the profound simplicity of life.

 The next time someone says or does something that you are about to take personally, gently remind yourself that they are in pain.
 When you take it personally, you become them.
 When you don’t, you become a source of compassion that they so desperately need at the moment.

 5. Blind to Gratitude

 For the first several years of my wife and I being together, all I could focus on was what life would be like without her.
 What would it be like to go to bed at night and wake up each morning alone, without her.
 What it would be like to come home from work and she is not there to greet me.
 Because I put so much focus on a future that may actually never happen, I started treating her like she was already gone.

 My wife said to me one day, “You’re treating me like I am already gone.”
 I thought about that statement for several seconds, I knew she was right.
 That was a tough pill to swallow for me because how she felt is the exact opposite of how I wanted her to feel.

 Her statement hit home with me.
 It also influenced me to take a look at the rest of my life to see where I am also doing the exact same thing.
 My wife has been my greatest teacher for appreciating the small things in life and appreciating them NOW.

 When we become so focused on what we don’t have, or on what we may end up losing in the future, we become blind to what we have right NOW.
 We will treat others as if they don’t even exist.
 We will treat your job like we have already lost it.
-You will treat yourself with a lack of care for your future.
+We will treat ourselves with a lack of care for our future.